Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Conclusion and Future Work

 \section{Conclusion and Future Work}

+Given deep neural networks at the application layer and nanoscale devices at the physical layer are both emerging technologies, there is a desire to implement one on the other for on-device inference.
+In pursuing this vision, we need to understand the effect nanoscale device unreliability has on the energy and performance of neural networks.
+Our scaling bounds for energy consumption led to insights into the structural and connectivity requirements of reliable neural networks and also offered design heuristics.

-We obtained a lower bound on the minimum energy needed to compute an $n$-input boolean function using unreliable gates.
+As part of this investigation, we obtained a lower bound on the minimum energy needed to compute an $n$-input boolean function using unreliable gates.
 We observed that a superlinear scaling of energy with the number of input bits is unavoidable for sub-exponential energy-failure functions, irrespective of the reliability requirement, when gates are constrained to have uniform operating points.
 Contrarily, when gates are allowed to have different operating points, minimum energy requirements for polynomial and exponential energy-failure functions and symmetric circuits demonstrate that the lower bound is linear in the number of inputs.
 This argues for the value of emerging device technologies that allow variable gate operations.
 For general circuits and energy-failure functions, we proposed an algorithm that can numerically compute the lower bound in linear time.
 This procedure also gives a heuristic to allocate energy to different gates.
 The heuristic energy allocation is generic irrespective of the constituent gate types and optimizes the necessary conditions for $\delta$-reliability.
-Despite these obvious limitations, this scheme is computationally simple and performs well in many settings.
+The scheme is computationally simple and may perform well in several settings.

 As future work, we aim to develop provably optimal energy allocation schemes with uniform performance guarantees for general circuits.
+This work has followed the worst-case reliability paradigm of von Neumann for logic circuits, but future work aims to investigate average-case reliability requirements.